Turmeric a History

-Turmeric contains traces of various vitamins and minerals, however it is richest in its sources of manganese, iron, vitamin B6, copper, fiber and potassium.
+Turmeric contains traces of various vitamins and minerals, however, it is richest in its sources of manganese, iron, vitamin B6, copper, fibre and potassium.
 Though the amounts may seem minimal one does not need to take a great deal of turmeric or curcumin to receive the benefits from this golden root.

 Turmeric’s secondary plant compounds are very prevalent in its essential oils.
 It contains approximately 2-5% curcuminoids, though there are some varieties of turmeric that can contain upwards of 9%, as well as a mixture of a-phellandrene at 1%, cineol at 1%, zingiberene at about 25%, sabinene at 0.6% and sesquiterpenes at 53%.
 These oils provide turmeric and its derivative curcumin their beneficial health properties, making the herb a potent antioxidant, immune booster and inflammation reducer amongst other things.

 Is the principal curcuminoid within turmeric, providing it with its golden yellow colour as well as numerous health benefits.
 It was first isolated in 1815, from which point studying its individual benefits on the human body began.
 It has been shown to be advantageous to wounds both aseptic and septic as well as being beneficial for the protection of cancers of the stomach and mouth.
 It is high in anti-inflammatory activity, aiding in reducing joint pain, eliminating intestinal gas (and preventing its formation) as well as aiding in nerve dysfunction and inflammation.
 Curcumin promotes the increase of bile secretion from the liver as well as increases the activity of the pancreas and the enzymes it produces.